PiyushDaulatkar/My_Texts/Extra.md

-# To see live tree structure of folder/directory
+# To see the live tree structure of the folder/directory
   ### > sudo apt install tree
   ### > watch -n 1 tree